 Visual Studio Code is a product of Microsoft for Windows, macOS, and Linux operating systems.
-VS-Code includes support for embedded Git control, debugging, GitHub, snippets, syntax highlighting intelligent code completion, and the most important thing it will refactor your code.
+VS-Code includes support for embedded Git control, debugging, GitHub, snippets, syntax highlighting intelligent code completion, and the most important thing to refactor your code.

-Prettier is an opinionated code formatter.
+Prettier is an opinionated code format plugin.
 The prettier extension makes your code nice and formatted.
-The awesome thing is that it’s not only working on js but it also works on HTML and CSS files.
+The awesome thing is that it’s not only working on js, but it also works on HTML and CSS files.
 Instead of manually run a command to format the code, Prettier allows you to format your code on save.
 This has some great benefits.

 This extension autoformats code for consistent formatting across teams.
 Sounds familiar?
-Yeah, it’s very similar to Prettier, but it also has its own unique features. e.g, EsLint, whenever devs make an error in their code, will make sure they are aware of it, and EsLint gives them options to fix the issue.
-EsLint also takes care of code quality rules such as no-implicit-globals, no-extra-bind no-unused-vars, etc.
+Yeah, it’s very similar to Prettier, but it also has its own unique features. e.g., EsLint, whenever devs make an error in their code, they will make sure they are aware of it, EsLint gives them options to fix the issue.
+EsLint also takes care of code quality rules such as no-implicit-globals, no-extra-bind, no-unused-vars, etc.

 Live Server extension is used for launching a development local server with a live reload feature for both dynamic and static pages.
-This saves enough time for previewing the changes made to the source code by just making the changes in the VS code and saving the file and Liver Server will automatically refresh the browser and reflect the changes you have made in it, instead of manually refreshing the browser page.
+This saves enough time for previewing the source code changes by just making the VS code changes and saving the file.
+Liver Server will automatically refresh the browser and reflect the changes you have made in it instead of manually refreshing the browser page.

 Modern developers often need to work on multiple systems for different projects.
-You might use an entirely different workstation for every individual project while office work may require some entirely different systems.
-Anyhow, it can take considerable effort to concentrate on projects rather than IDE settings, and this results in a severe decline in productivity.
+You might use an entirely different workstation for every individual project, while office work may require entirely different systems.
+It can take considerable effort to concentrate on projects rather than IDE settings, which results in a severe decline in productivity.
 Luckily for you, the Settings Sync extension is here to manage your dev configs conveniently and hassle-free across all of your workstations.